 which the poll is intended.
 The requirement to respond to that TID is nonbinding, and a STA can respond

 with any frame (see 10.23.3.5.1 (General)).
-For STAs where dot11OCBActivated is true, traffic streams are not used and the TID always corresponds to a TC.
+For STAs where dot11OCBActivated is true, traffic streams are not used and the TID always corresponds to a UP.

 P801L7

-The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the STA sending this frame.
+The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given UP or TS at the STA sending this frame.

 P918L5

-The TID subfield contains the TC or TS for which the BlockAck frame is being requested.
+The TID subfield contains the UP or TS for which the BlockAck frame is being requested.

 P1033L59

-The TID subfield indicates the TC or TS for which traffic is to be measured
+The TID subfield indicates the UP or TS for which traffic is to be measured

 P1035L15

-- The Average bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of MSDUs for the TC or TS given by the TID that are discarded out of the number of preceding MSDUs specified in Measurement Count is greater than or equal to the value given in Average Error Threshold.
+- The Average bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of MSDUs for the UP or TS given by the TID that are discarded out of the number of preceding MSDUs specified in Measurement Count is greater than or equal to the value given in Average Error Threshold.
 MSDUs discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit or dot11LongRetryLimit, or due to the MSDU lifetime having been reached, are counted.

-— The Consecutive bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of MSDUs for the TC or TS given by the TID that are discarded in succession is greater than or equal to the value given in Consecutive Error Threshold.
+— The Consecutive bit(M101) is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of MSDUs for the UP or TS given by the TID that are discarded in succession is greater than or equal to the value given in Consecutive Error Threshold.

 MSDUs discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit or